pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 new: Include /private/etc/apache2/extra/httpd-vhosts.conf
 ```

+Initially the included file (`httpd-vhosts.conf`) contains some example configuration that may cause some issue later on.
+Please comment it out or remove undesired `VirtualHost` config blocks.

 ### Enable rewrites

 By default [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) follows the filesystem path.
 For example the URL to a page about your company may end up being `mycompany.com/about.php`.
 In the case of WordPress we will more likely see something like `mycompany.com/?p=1`.
 Wouldn't it be cool to simplify it to `mycompany.com/about`?
 This is the reason why we need to explicitly enable it.
 Uncomment `LoadModule rewrite_module libexec/apache2/mod_rewrite.so`.